Hello!

 4. Oxidizing the tea leaves

-This is by far the most important part of the tea making process.
+This is by far the most important part of the tea-making process.
 The level of oxidation is what determines what kind of tea is created.
-Once the leaves have been bruised, they are left exposed to the air.
+Once the cell walls of the leaves have been ruptured, they are left exposed to the air.
 The oxygen reacts with enzymes in the tea leaves and changes the chemical composition of the tea.
-The leaves gradually darken, just like any cut fruit does when left out.
+The leaves gradually darken, just like any cut fruit does when left out (bite an apple and leave it on the counter, it will turn brown, oxidation!).

-The next step in processing tea leaves is to heat them once the desired level of oxidation is achieved.
+One key step in processing tea leaves is to heat them once the desired level of oxidation is achieved.
 Heating stops the enzymes in the tea leaves from any more oxidation.
 In other words, once the enzymes have done their job, heat is used to immobilize them.
+This step happens at various stages in the tea-making process depending on what type of tea you want to make (image of steamed green tea leaves below).

 6. Drying the tea leaves